vmathm/Imago-English-v2/docs/architecture.md

 Each major feature has its own blueprint:
 - `auth` for login/signup routes
-- `flashcard` for vocabulary creation
+- `flashcard` for vocabulary build up and spaced repetition studying.
 - `audiobook` for text/audio display + text selection for translation
 - `dashboard` for student, teachers and admin dashboards.